 Merger agreements typically provide for termination or break fees payable by the target company if the agreement is terminated upon the acceptance of a competing offer or the withdrawal by the target company board of its recommendation of the acquiring company's offer (either in response to a superior proposal or where an intervening event is deemed to have occurred).
 Termination fees of approximately 3% of the target company's equity value are not uncommon.
 A larger fee may be justifiable if it is granted at the end of an auction process, the price being paid by the acquiring company is at the high end of the target company banker's "fairness range", or if a lengthy pre-closing period is anticipated.
 In any event, the size of the break fee should not be so large as to deter a rival bidder.
-Although rare, it may be possible for multiple fees to be payable by the target company in the event of the successive termination of agreements.
+In a relatively small number of deals, the merger agreement may include a "naked no vote" termination fee, meaning a termination fee that is payable if the target shareholders vote down a transaction in the absence of the target company board withdrawing its recommendation.
+The termination fee in this scenario would typically be lower than termination fees payable in the circumstances described above (not more than 1% of the target company equity value), so as to avoid any perception of coercion.